 Annual ryegrass is also used in emergencies to cover bare ground temporarily until the landscaper has a chance to get a perennial grass established.
 "Nurse crop" is the name for this role.
 An example would be to fight erosion in a pinch.
 The seed is cheap so people sometimes turn to this grass when they can't afford a better option; annual ryegrass also germinates quickly, making it ideal for such stop-gap measures.

 A simple experiment can prove its rapid germination.
 Sow seeds of creeping red fescue, Kentucky bluegrass, and annual ryegrass in small containers on August 21, for example.
 By August 25, the annual ryegrass will have already germinated.
 The next one (the fescue) will not germinate until August 28; the Kentucky bluegrass will germinate shortly thereafter.
 Even after germination, the three patches will be markedly different, with the annual ryegrass being by far the thickest and tallest of the three.

-This vigor is a double-edged sword, unhappily.
-Its tolerance of a variety of conditions and its ability to reseed quickly mean that annual ryegrass is potentially an invasive plant.
+This vigor is a double-edged sword.
+Its tolerance to a variety of conditions and its ability to reseed quickly mean that annual ryegrass is potentially an invasive plant.
 If you decide to use it as a nurse crop and don't want it to spread, try to keep it from going to seed by mowing faithfully until it runs through its natural life cycle and dies out.

 Uses for Perennial Ryegrass